Deadly start to 2012 tornado season threatens availability of insurance coverage

 U.S. catastrophe losses in 2011 was $39.5 billion – nearly 70% of that amount, or $26 billion, was due to tornadoes, wildfires and floods.
 And to date in 2012, tornadoes have cost insurers $2 billion with the number expected to climb, as the peak of tornado season runs through July.

 According to disaster modeler Eqecat, the total number of tornadoes recorded this year is twice the seven-year average.
 Consequently, the threat of these risks has caused some insurers to tighten underwriting standards, as well as pay closer attention to the amount of risk and aggregation of risk in a particular geographic concentration.
 Property insurers are also making changes to how risks are assessed and how policies are written, implementing higher minimum deductibles for weather and non-weather claims.

 Now is the time for businesses in tornado-prone areas to take a closer look and determine how their current policies would respond in the event of a tornado from a coverage and deducible perspective.
 Ideally, tornado coverage should be part of the All Other Perils with no limitations.
 But if underwriting standards tighten, these rules could change.
 Keep an eye out for any attempts from insurers to include tornadoes in wind definitions, which would most likely impose a much higher deductible.
 Upon renewal, watch for any change in how terms have been quoted and defined, and negotiate to minimize any change in coverage.

 About the Author

 Mary Broderick is a Senior Vice President and Leader of WGA’s Property Practice.
-She is responsible for the design and implementation of complex property insurance programs for WGA’s clients’ and has many years of experience working with complicated Business Interruption (BI) and Contingent Business Interruption (CBI) issues.
+Ms. Broderick is responsible for the design and implementation of complex property insurance programs for WGA’s corporate clients’ and has many years of experience working with complicated Business Interruption (BI) and Contingent Business Interruption (CBI) issues.